 What does it cost?

-At this time, prints are free.
+At this time, prints are free and only available to UT affiliates.
 Once the service is fully established, there will be a fee based on recovering the cost of materials.

 Please note, we reserve the right to review all submissions for viability and appropriateness.

 No problem.
 A repository of items that can be printed is available at Thingiverse.com.

 Why 3D printing?
 Why is it used?
 What is the purpose?

 3D printing enables designers to rapidly turn their ideas into models that can then be observed for form, fit, and function.

 It is often easier to hand someone a model of a project to get your idea across rather than a drawing or explanation.